leaxvan/Udemy_Spring/Home.md

 ```

-#### Cannot prepare the release because you have local modifications: pom.xml:modified
+#### Cannot prepare the release because you have local modifications pom.xml modified

 Add the following configuration to the maven-release-plugin the main pom.